amitmerchant1990/pomolectron/README.md

 $ npm start
 ```

-On Windows, you can install Pomolectron via [chocolatey](https://chocolatey.org)
+On Windows, you can install Pomolectron via [chocolatey](https://chocolatey.org) as well.

 ```bash
 C:\> choco install pomolectron